reachingDef/reveal.js/slides.md

 --

-macro
-* instrumentation still takes place in bench process
-* no deeper insight possible (IO ?)
-* compare handshake and read and write latency
-* however: time used to transmit logs captured

---

-overhead, pc as server, board side
+Added overhead to handshake latency (Board perspective)
 <img src="images/global_difference_write_latencies_by_keyxchg_PC_AS_SERVER.svg"/>
 Note:
+* instrumentation in driver
+* time to transmit logs captured in both cases
 * y-axis: relation of median handshake latency of 1000 runs between instrumented/uninstrumented mbed TLS
 * x-axis: relation of median user data exchange latency of 10000 runs between instrumented/uninstrumented mbed TLS
 * also colored by symmetric
+* PSK most affected, DHE not (fits to the other results)

 --

-overhead sym, pc as server, pc side
+Added overhead to user data exchange latency (PC perspective)
 <img src="images/global_difference_read_latencies_by_sym_PC_AS_SERVER.svg"/>
 Note:
 * average of all data points is slightly below 1